Peter Nwaoboshi: Election dispute

 On 11 May 2019, the Independent National Electoral Commission withdrew the certificate of return issued to Nwaoboshi.
 The certificate was returned when the court decision was overturned.

 Bills sponsored

-In 2016, Peter Nwaoboshi sponsored a bill "The Code of Conduct Act Cap C15 LFN 2004 (Amendment) Bill, 2016 (SB 248)".
+In 2016, Nwaoboshi sponsored a bill "The Code of Conduct Act Cap C15 LFN 2004 (Amendment) Bill, 2016 (SB 248)".
 The bill passed its first reading but was never signed or implemented into law.

 Corruption allegations

 ₦322 million fraud and money laundering trial

 In April 2018, the Economic and Financial Crimes Commission arraigned Nwaoboshi on charges of fraud and money laundering.
 The prosecution claimed Nwaoboshi's companies bought a Lagos building for ₦805 million in 2014 with the knowledge that ₦322 million of the payment would be used illegally; Nwaoboshi denied the claims and entered a not guilty plea.
 In June 2021, Nwaoboshi was cleared of the fraud and money laundering charges after presiding Justice Chukwujekwu Aneke said the EFCC failed to prove the charges and relied on hearsay.
 The EFCC said that they would appeal the decision.